nastya236/nastya.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Contrastive learning
+  - Self-supervised learning and Identifiability
   - Large scale training
   - Efficiency
   - Object-centric learning
-  - Identifiability
-  - BCI
+  - AI4Sciece

 # Education to show in About widget
 education: